With divorce looming on the horizon, it’s important to get your proverbial ducks in a row. Particularly when it comes to finances.

 Giving gifts of cash or assets to family members is a common way people try to hide assets in a divorce.
 If your spouse starts handing out money or property to friends or family before filing for divorce, those assets may be out of reach when it comes to the division of property.

 This is especially challenging when it comes to overseas relatives.
 Money held in offshore accounts can be particularly difficult to locate and even harder to recover.
-If you suspect that your spouse is trying to hide assets in an offshore account, you may need to hire a detective who specializes in financial fraud.
+If you suspect your spouse is trying to hide assets in an offshore account, you may need to hire a detective who specializes in financial fraud.

 Related Reading: Is Inheritance Considered Separate Property in Divorce?